 - a.
 Identify different type of fractions - b.
-Apply the concept of fractions in accounting and business situations.

-7.2.2 Elementary Algebra
+Apply the concept of fractions inaccounting and business situations. - 7.2.2 Elementary Algebra Learners will be able to: - a.

-- a.
 Explain the meaning of an algebraic expression - b.
 Simplify an algebraic expression - c.
-Express a relationship of values or variables in form of an algebraic expression a.
-Apply roots, powers and indices in number system
+Express a relationship of values or variables in form of an algebraic expression - 7.2.3 Roots, Powers and Indices Learners will be able to: - a.
+Apply roots, powers and indices innumber system